 If you’ve been trying to sell your hair for months and you don’t want to pay a listing fee anymore, you can consider donating your hair to charity instead.

-Unlike “donating plasma” but still receiving cash, donation of hair means you’re giving it away completely without any monetary compensation.
+Unlike “donating plasma” but still receiving cash, donating hair means you’re giving it away completely without any monetary compensation.

-You’d probably get teary-eyed doing it too, since most of the recipients are kids and adults who suffered from medical hair loss.
+You’d probably get teary-eyed doing it too, as most of the recipients are kids and adults who suffer from medical hair loss.

 If you’re committed to selling your hair and have taken all of the above preparations, here are the 4 best online marketplaces to get started.